flynn/flynn/website/source/docs/development.html.md

 ### Running the development VM

-If you don't already have Virtualbox and Vagrant installed, you should install them by following the directions on their respective web sites.
+If you don't already have VirtualBox and Vagrant installed, you should install them by following the directions on their respective web sites.

 Clone the Flynn source code locally: